-The term Shirakawa-go is used to designate a large village surface nestled in the heart of the Japanese Alps, yet the region’s geography is slightly more complicated:
+The term Shirakawa-go implies a large village surface nestled in the heart of the Japanese Alps, but the region’s geography is slightly more complicated:

 Surrounded by high mountains, rice fields and endless woods, these hamlets are only reachable by road.
-Designated a UNESCO World Heritage Site since 1995, they are famous for their 合掌造り gasshô-zukuri architecture: typical local secular houses, with steeply thatched roofs able to support heavy snow falls during winters.
+Designated a UNESCO World Heritage Site since 1995, they are famous for their 合掌造り gasshô-zukuri architecture: traditional local secular houses, with steeply thatched roofs that can support heavy snowfall during winters.

 In these historical homes, entire families lived on several floors, heated by fireplaces located in the center of the ground floor (both to spread the heat and to limit the risk of fires).
-On the top floor, under the rafters, the family used to do silkworm rearing.
-The covering straw on the roofs must be changed every twenty years, therefore it is possible to see craftsmen work on them.
+On the top floor, under the rafters, the family worked together in silkworm rearing.
+The covering straw on the roofs must be changed every twenty years, at which time you can see craftsmen work on these roofs.

-Our own visit is focused on Ogimachi: well maintained, "complete" and very popular (nearly a million and a half visitors every year), it is also less confidential.
-With about sixty gassho houses, it is the most furnished and most of them are now restaurants, minshuku (there are twenty-five guesthouses) and ryokan (fourteen traditional hotels).
+Our own visit is focused on Ogimachi, which is well maintained, "complete," and very popular (nearly a million and a half visitors every year), and also less confidential.
+With about sixty gassho houses, most of which are now restaurants, minshuku (twenty-five guesthouses) and ryokan (fourteen traditional hotels).
 It is the most furnished compared to other villages.

-Visitors are welcome to take a very pleasant stroll starts from the bus exit North of the village.
-It is fully possible to walk all along paths, but some bus shuttles also operate from the city center.
+Visitors are welcome to take a very pleasant stroll starting from the bus exit north of the village.
+It is fully possible to walk all along the paths, but some bus shuttles also operate from the city center.
 The day usually starts from Shiroyama Observation Deck, located on the ruins of Ogimachi Castle, which offers that famous "postcard" panoramic view (see photo above).

-Visiting some of Shirakawa-go's traditional houses allows you to learn more about their specific architecture, as well as the historical lifestyle of its inhabitants thanks to period objects and testimonies.
-We can mention Wada or Nagase, but the one you should pay attention to is rather Myozen-ji, for its magnificent (but very narrow) temple next to it.
-Further, Minka-en is presented as a real open-air museum of about twenty gassho-zukuri houses, expressly moved there to avoid their demolition.
+Shirakawa-go's traditional houses allow visitors to learn more about their specific architecture, as well as the historical lifestyle of its inhabitants thanks to period objects and testimonies.
+Although Wada or Nagase are worth mentioning, the one you should pay attention to is Myozen-ji, for its magnificent (but very narrow) temple next to it.
+In addition, visitors can tour Minka-en, a real open-air museum of about twenty gassho-zukuri houses, expressly moved there to avoid their demolition.

-For amateurs of Japanese movies, missing the seichi junrei pilgrimage, Ogimachi possesses here and there references to the Higurashi no naku koro ni anime which happens in the fictional haunted village of Hinamizawa, largely inspired by Shirakawa-go.
+For fans of Japanese movies, who wish to embark on a seichi junrei pilgrimage, Ogimachi possesses references to the anime Higurashi no naku koro ni, which is set in the fictional haunted village of Hinamizawa, largely inspired by Shirakawa-go.

-Only on some Sundays and Mondays at the beginning of the year, the region hosts an impressive winter light-up, gorgeous night lighting which accentuates the heavy snowfall and their white coat, both on houses and on the ground.
-More and more renowned each year, it became too populated for the municipality, which decided to reduce from 2019 the access to the village.
+Only on some Sundays and Mondays at the beginning of the year, the region hosts an impressive winter light-up, gorgeous night lighting that accentuates the heavy snowfall and their white coat both on the houses and on the ground.
+More and more renowned each year, it has become too populated for the municipality, which has decided to reduce the access to the village starting from 2019.
 Those willing to go there at this time will have to book in advance.
-Those determined to go can get even luckier through a lottery system will allow the happy few ones to stay overnight or/and to admire Shiroyama's night view.
+Those determined to go can get even luckier through a lottery system that will allow a few happy visitors to stay overnight and/or admire Shiroyama's night view.

 How to get to Shirakawa-go